 Dr. Rosell’s first love is the classroom and he regularly teaches a full load of introductory and advanced courses to hundreds of students each year.

 He and his wife Jane live in Wenham, MA.
-They have two children, Karen and Robert, a daughter-in-law named Patti and three grandsons named Timothy, Wesley and Miles.
+They have two children, Karen and Robert, a son-in-law named Jeff, a daughter-in-law named Patti, three grandsons named Timothy, Wesley and Miles, and a beautiful little granddaughter named Elise.
 Dr. Rosell enjoys classical music, traveling and reading.

 Explore How Seminary Education Can Equip YouLearn More